-The first step is to call and schedule a visit with one of our audiologists for an evaluation.
+The first step is to call or text and schedule a visit with one of our audiologists for an evaluation.
 A careful history and audiometric testing will determine the most likely causes and best treatment for your tinnitus.
 You may be referred to an ear, nose and throat (ENT) doctor to complete the diagnosis.

 Types of Tinnitus Treatments